scottrigby/helm-adopt-package-history/README.md

 # helm-adopt-package-history

-⚠️ This tool helps with one possible resolution to the `stable` and `incubator` charts repo pacakge history garbage collection planned for Nov 2020.
+⚠️ This tool helps with one possible resolution to the `stable` and `incubator` charts repo package history garbage collection planned for Nov 2020.
 Keep an eye out for forthcoming updates on the [Helm Blog](https://helm.sh/blog/).

 ## Install